oroinc/documentation/backend/entities/customize-crud.rst

 .. image:: /img/backend/entities/crud_result_view.png

-A fully working example, organized into a custom bundle is available `here <https://github.com/oroinc/orocommerce-sample-extensions/releases/download/0.1/OroB2BBlogPostExampleBundle.zip>`_.
+A fully working example, organized into a custom bundle is available in the |OroB2BBlogPostExampleBundle|.

 In order to add this bundle to your application: